OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

 - xkcd.com
 - 69.58.0.32

 12. nslookup always uses the computers configured name server.
-There are advanced debugging processes where it is helpful to query some other DNS server for its responce to a query.
+There are advanced debugging processes where it is helpful to query some other DNS server for its response to a query.
 For example Google runs two open Caching DNS servers that are regularly used in these labs.
 8.8.8.8 and 8.8.4.4.

 Syntax: ``nslookup <Target IP> <DNS Server IP>``
 Example: ``nslookup google.com 8.8.8.8``